Pixel's January Feature Drop will bring Circle to Search, Photomoji

 It’s also worth noting that Google is enabling the Pixel 8 Pro’s Thermometer app to take people’s temperatures, but only in the U.S. for now.
 When you take a temperature with the Pixel 8 Pro, you can save it to your Fitbit profile.
 Google said to “stay tuned” for Canadian availability.

 Additionally, the Circle to Search and Magic Compose features will be exclusive to the Pixel 8 line, while Photomoji will come to the Pixel 3a and newer.
+Circle to Search will roll out on January 31st.